grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 As she got nearer the bartender said flatly, "This lady might want to hire you."
 And turned away to deal with some other customers.

-"Jesus."
+"Fuck."
 Said Percy.
 "Can you see in the dark with those eyes girl?"

 "I wish."
 Said Cassandra quietly, looking down.

 "Look, I'm not trying to fuck you here.
 I've got a boat, and I'm leaving in less that 48 hours and need to crew up.
 Your friendly bartender-pimp you might be willing to work on a boat instead of whatever it is you do now.
 You ever work on a boat before?
 Or anything technical?
-Maybe, god-willing, sonar or something sonics related?"
+Maybe sonar or something fucking sonics related?"

-"God no. I'm a whore.
+"Hell no. I'm a whore.
 Or, supposed to be.
 Apparently I'm not very good at that."

 "On a boat nobody cares how good you are at fucking.
 All I need is someone who is good at being alone for long periods of time and listening to mind-numbing ambient noise on the sonar for hours on end without going insane.
 Think you could do that?"
 Percy looked at the skinny young girl skeptically, though in the back of her mind she rememebered that her start on submarines had not been very much different than this.